 Students on the pay in advance plan must pay all invoices for both semesters by August 1st.
-If payment is not made in full by the due date, they are no longer eligible for the \$300 discount and their account defaults to the Pay for the Semester plan and due dates for the 2nd semester invoices will be adjusted to December 1st (April 1st for January students).
+If payment is not made in full by the due date, they are no longer eligible for the \$150 discount and their account defaults to the Pay for the Semester plan and due dates for the 2nd semester invoices will be adjusted to December 1st.

-If the student has not made a payment sufficient to cover the cost of the first semester by August 1st (December 1st for January students), a \$25 late fee is applied to their account.
-The first semester invoices and the late fee are now due on August 11th (April 11th for January students).
+If the student has not made a payment sufficient to cover the cost of the first semester by August 1st a \$25 late fee is applied to their account.
+The first semester invoices and the late fee are now due on August 11th.
 If payment is not made by this second deadline the Admissions Department contacts the student about switching to a monthly payment plan or deferring to the next enrollment cycle.